hyun-1324/Pawfect_Match/README.md

 ### Register

-In the register page new userd should give information about their dog and their preferences related to the dogs they should be matched with.
+In the register page new user should give information about their dog and their preferences related to the dogs they should be matched with.
 Users can also choose if they want to use their live location to find matches from or pick a city from a list.
 After successful registration, users will be redirected back to the login page where they can login to their new account.

 ![alt text](readmeImages/image12.png)